bill22290/Kickstarter/README.md

 >> caret::confusionMatrix(P, mytree$y, mode = "prec_recall")
 ```
 ![](https://github.com/bill22290/Kickstarter/blob/master/images/RF_RPart.PNG)
 The Rpart model has a better Recall score, however the Random Forest model has better accuracy, precision, F1 value and Kappa value.
+At first glance, the Random Forest model looks like the better of the two.
+However, it is important to rememeber the costs associated with False Positives and Negatives.
+Precision is the better statistic to consider when comparing models where the cost of a False Positive is high and Recall is the more pertinent figure to look at when the cost of False Negative is high.

+Notice that for my classification models, the Possitive class = failed which might be counterintuitive.
+If a project that is going to fail (Actual Positive) goes through the model and is predicted as a success (Predicted Negative) that is a worse outcome than a project which is going to succeed (Actual Negative) is predicted to fail (Predicted Positive).
+Recall is the better metric to look at for my models because there is a higher cost associated with False Negatives.
+Consider a false negative, where a project that is going to fail, is predicted to succeed.
+This project would not get the preemptive assistance that Kickstarter could offer for projects that are predicted to fail.

 If I check the accuracy of "model1" predictions against the valid.kick data I get similar statistics as when running "model1" with the train.kick data:
 ```